YessicaSD/CITM_2_Research_GroupMovement/docs/README.md

  - Units placed in line instead of a group
  <img src=" https://i.imgur.com/9zImMiX.gif"/>

-So what we are going to do is determine an offset to the goal so every entity got it own goal.
+So what we are going to do is determine an offset to the goal so every entity got its own goal.
 This offset is calculated with the start position of every unit.
 We find the middle center between entities and translate this point to the destination and place entities respecting the original distance between this one and the middle point.

- <p>If you don't see it yet heres a gif to illustrate this</p>
+ <p>If you don't see it yet here's a gif to illustrate this</p>

   <img src="https://github.com/YessicaSD/CITM_2_Research_GroupMovement/blob/master/docs/Media/GroupMovement.gif?raw=true" alt="GifExplenation" width="560" align="center"/>
 <br/>